Sweet Pea & Spinach Soup

 Neighborly Grace

-- THE PRESENTATION: Do not skip the thermal contrast.
+- THE PRESENTATION: Do not skip the temperature contrast.
 Serve the piping hot, bright green soup with a perfectly round, heavily chilled dollop of thick sour cream placed exactly in the center.
 Garnish with a single, delicate sprig of fresh dill to provide a striking visual and aromatic finish before bringing the bowls to the table.

-- THE POUR: A crisp, high-acid white wine like a Sancerre, a dry Riesling, or a chilled Grüner Veltliner provides the essential, sharp mineral structure needed to brilliantly cut through the rich heavy cream and sweet sherry reduction.
+- THE POUR: A crisp, high-acid white wine like a Sancerre, a dry Riesling, or a chilled Gru00fcner Veltliner provides the essential, sharp mineral structure needed to brilliantly cut through the rich heavy cream and sweet sherry reduction.

 - THE VIBE: Cultivate a bright, inviting springtime sanctuary.
 Open the windows to let in the fresh air, keep the dining room bathed in natural daylight if serving for lunch, and curate a background of light classical strings or acoustic Parisian jazz to match the vibrant, elegant soul of the menu.